Penn State Nittany Lions women's soccer: Varsity play

 Penn State opened up their 1999 season with a tough match against powerhouse No. 2 North Carolina in week 3.
-Traveling to North Carolina and playing in front of 4,000+ The No. 6 Nittany Lions upset the Tarheels 3-2, snapping North Carolina's 5 year home win streak and handing the team its 7th loss ever at home.
+Traveling to North Carolina and playing in front of 4,000+ The No. 6 Nittany Lions upset the Tarheels 3–2, snapping North Carolina's 5 year home win streak and handing the team its 7th loss ever at home.
 Finishing the season the team was able to collect their 100th program win, a Big Ten regular season title and its first ever NCAA College Cup appearance.
-Penn State found itself in a rematch with North Carolina in the NCAA Tournament semifinal, the Nittany Lions fell 2-0 ending their tournament run and season.
+Penn State found itself in a rematch with North Carolina in the NCAA Tournament semifinal, the Nittany Lions fell 2–0 ending their tournament run and season.
 Rounding out the season awards Penn State's head coach Patrick Farmer was named United Soccer Coaches College Coach of the Year.

-After recording a Penn State single season record 27 goals and 13 assists and winning Big Ten player of the year in her 1999 campaign as a freshman, Christie Welsh made her National Team debut scoring against the Czech Republic in a 8-1 rout in January 2000.
+After recording a Penn State single season record 27 goals and 13 assists and winning Big Ten player of the year in her 1999 campaign as a freshman, Christie Welsh made her National Team debut scoring against the Czech Republic in an 8–1 rout in January 2000.
 Amidst top U.S. players out for wage boycotts after their 1999 World Cup the national team called up the Nittany Lion striker for the Australian Cup and Algarve Cup.
 Welsh became the first active roster Penn State women's soccer player to play and score in a national team competition.
 Welsh took a leave of absence from school and college soccer to establish a residency with the United States Women's National Team in Florida to train.
 With Welsh's return in time for the start of the season the team collected the Big Ten pair of regular season title and tournament title, while becoming the second team ever to go perfect in Big Ten regular season play.
 The Nittany Loins received an automatic bid to the 2000 NCAA Tournament.
 At the end of the 2000 season, head coach Patrick Farmer resigned from his position to become the head coach of the New York Power.
-Penn State forward Rachel Hoffman was selected in the 2001 Women's United Soccer Association Suplimental Draft, becoming the first Penn State player top be drafted to a top flight women's league.
+Penn State forward Rachel Hoffman was selected in the 2001 Women's United Soccer Association supplemental draft, becoming the first Penn State player top be drafted to a top flight women's league.